 Much of the wisdom can be best described as simplistic, unsophisticated and in some cases, totally absurd. (“You’re a loser if you work at a job.
 Formal education is a waste of time if you want to get rich.
 Mutual funds are for losers,” etc.)

-This is the same that DeMarco says in The Millionaire Fastlane Kiyosaki got rich by selling the advice instead of using the advice -and he calls it “paradox of practice”-.
+This is the same that DeMarco says in The Millionaire Fastlane Kiyosaki got rich by selling the advice instead of using the advice -and he calls it a “paradox of practice”-.

 And then there is Forbes alleging that there is no proof Kiyosaki was rich before the publication of Rich Dad Poor Dad.